RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

    2. _path extension:_ The path to append to the proxy URL to which the HTTP call should be made.
 There is basic support for templating entity values into the path.
 E.g. `etc/{{ metadata.name }}` would insert the name of the entity.
 The path extension should be input without the preceding slash.
    3. _HTTP Method:_ The HTTP method to use for the request.
 Mostly this will be `GET` but `POST` is also supported for graphQL and other endpoints which take query params through the request body.
    4. _Body:_ For POST requests you can also send a body.
 Templating is also supported in the request body in the same way as above.
 2. For _HTTP via Integration_ type you only need to set the _path extension_.
-The path to append to the base URL of the ingeration to which the HTTP call should be made.
+The path to append to the base URL of the integration to which the HTTP call should be made.
 There is basic support for templating entity values into the path.
 E.g. `etc/{{ metadata.name }}` would insert the name of the entity.
 The path extension should be input without the preceding slash.
 3. For _Component repository file_ configure the path to the file you want to extract data from in repositories, starting from the root.
 This can be anything from JSON files to YAML files.
 4. For _Component repository_ configure the root folder where you want to list files from.
 To identify the repository root, you can use `.`.
 5. For _Spreadsheet_, configure the provider, sheet id and a sheet range/tab name of the values you want to retrieve